How did Furness Withy become the third largest shipping company in the world?

-John Furness was a West Hartlepool coal trimmer.
+John Furness (1808 – 1885) was a coal trimmer who lived in West Hartlepool, Durham.
 He married the daughter of his employer, Averil Wilson, and established a provisions and grocery business.

 Under the leadership of his eldest son Thomas Furness (1834 – 1905), the provisions business developed into one of the largest of its kind in the North of England.

-Differences of opinion saw Thomas Furness take full control of the provisions concern from 1882, and Christopher Furness took over the shipping business.
+Differences of opinion in 1882 saw Thomas Furness retain control of the provisions concern, with Christopher Furness gaining responsibility for the shipping business, which by this time included seven vessels.
 Christopher Furness & Co was established as a private company with a capital of £100,000.

 Christopher Furness & Co, with 18 wholly-owned steamers and stakes in 21 other ships, merged with the West Hartlepool shipbuilding firm of Edward Withy & Co in 1891.
 The new concern, Furness Withy & Co, had a capital of £700,000.

 The British Maritime Trust, with 26 ships, was acquired in 1896.

 A stake in the marine engineering business of Richardsons, Westgarth & Co of West Hartlepool was acquired in 1900.

 The Gulf Line, with seven ships, was acquired in 1902.